strapi/documentation/docs/developer-docs/latest/development/plugins/graphql.md

 | `disableAction()`     | Disable a specific action for the Content-Type | String           | One value from the list:<ul><li>`create`</li><li>`find`</li><li>`findOne`</li><li>`update`</li><li>`delete`</li></ul>   |
 | `disableActions()`    | Disable specific actions for the Content-Type  | Array of Strings | Multiple values from the list: <ul><li>`create`</li><li>`find`</li><li>`findOne`</li><li>`update`</li><li>`delete`</li></ul>  |

-Actions can also be disabled at a field level, with the following functions:
+Actions can also be disabled at the field level, with the following functions:

 | Field function     | Description                      |
 | ------------------ | -------------------------------- |